ABOUT US

 SHARON HEFLIN

 Sharon Heflin, a philanthropist and mother, is extremely involved throughout the community.
 She has always been passionate about philanthropic work.
 Heflin is presently serving as an Arkansas Hospice board member; second vice president of Baptist Health and Baptist Health Rehabilitation Institute; board member and vice president of Alzheimer’s Arkansas; Baptist Health Foundation advisory board member; Make-A-Wish Foundation council member; and Runway for a Cause volunteer coordinator.
 She also sits on many other boards and organizations.
 In the past, she served as chair of the Little Rock Central High School Alumni Association and was a Sunday school teacher and co-chair of the 2003 Heart Ball.
 Sharon Heflin has been a patron of the arts in Central Arkansas for more than 50 years.
 She has served on the boards of the Arkansas Symphony Orchestra, Argenta Contemporary Theatre, and the THEA Foundation and is a founding board member of the ACANSA arts festival.
 She received the Patron Award at the 2022 Governor’s Arts Awards presented by the Arkansas Arts Council.
 Sharon is a founding board member of the Argenta Contemporary Theatre and has always supported ACT’s vision of promoting performing arts education.
 In 2021, the Board voted to name ACT II, the Sharon Heflin Performing Arts Education Center because of her countless acts of both generosity and promoting the performing arts.
-Sharon has two children Mark and Jay and four grandchildren.
+Sharon has two children Marc and Jay and four grandchildren.

 BOARD OF DIRECTORS